thomasebsmith/recipes/README.md

 # Recipes
 **Recipes** is a recipe book web server.
-It is written in Rust, and it uses Axum and SQLx.
+It is written in Rust, and it uses SQLite (via SQLx) and Axum.

 It was originally created by Thomas Smith.